Dargaud: History

 In 1974, Dargaud wanted to diversify.
 Pilote became a monthly magazine and spawned two other monthly magazines.
 The new magazines were Lucky Luke (a Western themed magazine around the comics series Lucky Luke) and Achille Talon (a humor based magazine around the comics series Achille Talon).
 However, both magazines could not sustain a readership and folded within a year.
 The comics from these two magazines were put back into Pilote.

-In that same year, Dargaud announced that they had joined forces with René Goscinny and Albert Uderzo to create the Idéfix Studios, which only produced two feature films The Twelve Tasks of Asterix.
+In that same year, Dargaud announced that they had joined forces with René Goscinny and Albert Uderzo to create the Idéfix Studios, which only produced two feature films The Twelve Tasks of Asterix and La Ballade des Dalton.
+The rights to these films are still controlled by Dargaud's Mediatoon division.

 In 1988, after Georges Dargaud retired his company Dargaud was acquired by Média-Participations.
 Two years later, it sold the weekly gardening and do-it-yourself magazine Rustica to Média-Participations as well.

 In 1992, the publisher Le Lombard became a part of Dargaud, followed in 1993 by Les Éditions Blake et Mortimer.
 Over the course of the 1990s, Dargaud subsequently acquired several audiovisual production companies, including Citel in 1994, Marina Productions in 1997, and Millésime Productions in 1998.
 The latter two, specialized in television animation, joined in 1999 to create Dargaud Marina, later renamed Dargaud Media.